AdityaGudimella/CommandLineProgrammingLanguages/docs/chapter_1.md

     1. This tells the build tool that the project is an executable.
     2. The dotnet version shown here will depend on the dotnet version installed on your system.
+=== "Go"

+    ```toml title="go.mod"
+    module hello_world  # 1

+    go 1.20  # 2
+    ```

+    1. This is the name of module.
+This is the name that will be used to import this module in other projects.
+    2. This is the minimum version of Go that this project requires.

+    The `go.mod` file may also contain a `require`, `replace` and / or `exclude` directive.
+You can read more about it in the [Go modules reference](https://go.dev/doc/modules/gomod-ref).

 === "Python"

     ```toml title="pyproject.toml"